Bernard Tomic: 2010

-Tomic began the 2010 season by competing in the 2010 Brisbane International where he lost in the first round to qualifier Alexandr Dolgopolov.
+Tomic began the season by competing in the 2010 Brisbane International where he lost in the first round to qualifier Alexandr Dolgopolov.
 He won the World Tennis Challenge for the Australasia team, defeating Gilles Simon of team Europe, Radek Štěpánek of the Internationals team and Robby Ginepri of the Americas team.
-At 2010 Kooyong Classic Tomic defeated World No. 3 Novak Djokovic in three sets (6–4, 3–6, 7–5).
-Despite losing in the wildcard playoff, Tomic was granted a main draw wildcard for the 2010 Australian Open.
-At the Australian Open, Tomic defeated Guillaume Rufin in the first round in straight sets before losing to fourteenth seed Marin Čilić in the second round in five sets.
+At Kooyong Classic, Tomic defeated world No. 3, Novak Djokovic, in three sets.
+Despite losing in the wildcard playoff, Tomic was granted a main-draw wildcard for the Australian Open where he defeated Guillaume Rufin in the first round in straight sets before losing to 14th seed Marin Čilić in the second round in five sets.

 In February, Tomic qualified for the Burnie Challenger tournament in Tasmania and went on to win the event by defeating Greg Jones in the final.
 In March, Tomic was selected to play singles for the Australian Davis Cup Team.
 He won both of his matches in the tie against Chinese Taipei, defeating Yang Tsung-hua and Lee Hsin-han.
 He then competed at the 2010 Tennis Napoli Cup as a wildcard but lost to Paolo Lorenzi in the first round in straight sets.
-Tomic's next tournament was the 2010 Monte-Carlo Rolex Masters where he lost in the first round to the unseeded German Benjamin Becker.
+Tomic's next tournament was the Monte-Carlo Masters where he lost in the first round to the unseeded German Benjamin Becker.
 He then received a wildcard to compete in the 2010 Zagreb Open but lost to Michael Yani in the first round.

-Tomic was awarded a wildcard for the 2010 Aegon Championships where he upset fifteenth seed Andreas Seppi in the first round before losing to Belgian Xavier Malisse in the second round.
-At the 2010 Wimbledon Championships, Tomic qualified for the main draw but lost in the first round to Mardy Fish.
-He then entered the qualifying draw of the 2010 US Open but lost in the second round to Noam Okun.
-His final ATP event of the year was the 2010 Proton Malaysian Open where he competed as a wildcard.
+Tomic was awarded a wildcard for the Queen's Club Championships where he upset 15th seed Andreas Seppi in the first round before losing to Belgian Xavier Malisse in the second round.
+At Wimbledon, Tomic qualified for the main draw but lost in the first round to Mardy Fish.
+He then entered the qualifying draw of the US Open but lost in the second round to Noam Okun.
+His final ATP event of the year was the Malaysian Open where he competed as a wildcard.
 He lost to David Ferrer in the first round.
-In December 2010, Tomic withdrew from the Australian Open wild card playoffs.
-He finished the year at a career high singles ranking of world No. 208.
+In December 2010, Tomic withdrew from the Australian Open Wildcard Playoffs.
+He finished the year at a career-high singles ranking of 208.